 - (2) Initiative power.
 The first of these reserved powers is the initiative.
-Under this power ten per centum CENT of the qualified electors shall have the right to propose any measure, and fifteen per centum CENT shall have the right to propose any amendment to the constitution. - Referendum power; emergency measures; effective date of acts.
+Under this power ten per centum PERCENT of the qualified electors shall have the right to propose any measure, and fifteen per centum PERCENT shall have the right to propose any amendment to the constitution.
+AT LEAST TWENTY-FIVE PERCENT OF THE MINIMUM NUMBER OF QUALIFIED ELECTORS PROPOSING THE MEASURE OR AMENDMENT SHALL BE RESIDENTS OF COUNTIES WITH A POPULATION OF LESS THAN FIVE HUNDRED THOUSAND PERSONS ACCORDING TO THE MOST RECENT UNITED STATES DECENNIAL CENSUS. - Referendum power; emergency measures; effective date of acts.
 The second of these reserved powers is the referendum.
-Under this power the legislature, or five per centum CENT of the qualified electors, may order the submission to the people at the polls of any measure, or item, section, or part of any measure, enacted by the legislature, except laws immediately necessary for the preservation of the public peace, health, or safety, or for the support and maintenance of the departments of the state government and state institutions; but to allow opportunity for referendum petitions, no act passed by the legislature shall be operative for ninety days after the close of the session of the legislature enacting such measure, except such as require earlier operation to preserve the public peace, health, or safety, or to provide appropriations for the support and maintenance of the departments of the state and of state institutions; provided, that no such emergency measure shall be considered passed by the legislature unless it shall state in a separate section why it is necessary that it shall become immediately operative, and shall be approved by the affirmative votes of two-thirds of the members elected to each house of the legislature, taken by roll call of ayes and nays, and also approved by the governor; and should such measure be vetoed by the governor, it shall not become a law unless it shall be approved by the votes of three-fourths of the members elected to each house of the legislature, taken by roll call of ayes and nays.
+Under this power the legislature, or five per centum PERCENT of the qualified electors, may order the submission to the people at the polls of any measure, or item, section, or part of any measure, enacted by the legislature, except laws immediately necessary for the preservation of the public peace, health, or safety, or for the support and maintenance of the departments of state government and state institutions; AT LEAST TWENTY-FIVE PERCENT OF THE MINIMUM NUMBER OF QUALIFIED ELECTORS ORDERING THE SUBMISSION SHALL BE RESIDENTS OF COUNTIES WITH A POPULATION OF LESS THAN FIVE HUNDRED THOUSAND PERSONS ACCORDING TO THE MOST RECENT UNITED STATES DECENNIAL CENSUS; but to allow opportunity for referendum petitions, no act passed by the legislature shall be operative for ninety days after the close of the session of the legislature enacting such measure, except such as require earlier operation to preserve the public peace, health, or safety, or to provide appropriations for the support and maintenance of the departments of the state and of state institutions; provided, that no such emergency measure shall be considered passed by the legislature unless it shall state in a separate section why it is necessary that it shall become immediately operative, and shall be approved by the affirmative votes of two-thirds of the members elected to each house of the legislature, taken by roll call of ayes and nays, and also approved by the governor; and should such measure be vetoed by the governor, it shall not become a law unless it shall be approved by the votes of three-fourths of the members elected to each house of the legislature, taken by roll call of ayes and nays.